tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 - **Distract:**

 ### Expose Weakness
 When you have successfully used your insightful fighting against one enemy twice, as part of the bonus action to study them you can share your insights on their weaknesses with an ally.
-The next ally to make an attack against that creature does so with advantage.
+The next ally (excluding you) to make an attack against that creature does so with advantage.
 [Or add 1d6??]

 ### Reliable Talent Improvement
 If you roll lower than a 5 on any ability check that you have proficiency in, you treat the roll as if it were a 5.

 In addition you gain expertise in a skill of your choice

 ## Level 8:
 ### Improved Favored Enemy:
 Whenever you attack a favored enemy you deal an additional 5 damage.

 ### Raven Queen's Gift
-For the purposes of spell progression you are counted as having one extra cleric level
+For the purposes of spell progression you are counted as having one additional cleric level

 ### Oracle Shot
 As an action you may shoot an arrow from this bow.
 You may magically project your senses through the arrow that was fired.
 For 10 minutes you can see and hear as if from the arrow.
+You can do this a number of times per day equal to your [proficiency or wisdom] modifier

 ### Unerring Skill
 I choose Stealth